tommytimmytony/tommytimmytony/README.md

 - 👋 My name is Tommy and I'm a computer science student from UTSA.
-- 👀 I’m interested in Full Stack Enginerring, Cyber Security, and Cloud.
+- 👀 I’m interested in Full Stack Enginerring
 - 🌱 I’m currently learning Frontend and Backend Engineering.
 - 💞️ I’m looking to collaborate on anything at the moment.
 - 📫 email: tommytimmytony@gmail.com